1972 Canadian federal election

+This was the first national election held in Canada after the voting age was lowered from 21 to 18 in 1970.
+This was also the last election until 1997 in which more than three parties won enough seats to earn official party status in the House of Commons.

 Overview

-The election was the second fought by Liberal leader, Prime Minister Pierre Trudeau.
-The Liberals entered the election high in the polls, but the spirit of Trudeaumania had worn off, and a slumping economy hurt his party.
-The Tories were led by Robert Stanfield, the former premier of Nova Scotia, who had an honest but bumbling image.
-The Tories tried to capitalize on the public's perception that the Liberals were mismanaging the economy with the slogan, "A Progressive Conservative government will do better."
+The election was the second fought between Liberal leader, Prime Minister Pierre Trudeau, and Progressive Conservative leader Robert Stanfield.
+The Liberals entered the election campaign with a 10-point lead over the Progressive Conservatives, but the spirit of Trudeaumania had worn off, and a slumping economy and rising unemployment hurt his party.
+Stanfield's Tories tried to capitalize on the public's perception that the Liberals were mismanaging the economy with the slogan, "A Progressive Conservative government will do better."

 The Liberals campaigned on the slogan, "The Land is Strong", and television ads illustrating Canada's scenery.
 The slogan quickly became much derided, and the party had developed few real issues to campaign on.
 As a result, their entire campaign was viewed as being one of the worst managed in recent decades.

+The New Democratic Party, led by David Lewis, had been struggling in the polls for much of the previous year, following an acrimonious leadership contest in which Lewis had been elected as leader over hard-left candidate James Laxer, and subsequent internecine conflicts between the party establishment and the left-wing group The Waffle.
+In the lead-up to the election, however, the federal party received a morale boost when the British Columbia New Democratic Party, under the leadership of Dave Barrett, unseated the long-standing provincial Social Credit government of W. A. C. Bennett in a major political upset.
+Additionally, Lewis' reputation as a moderate helped win over Liberal voters who were dissatisfied with Trudeau's government.